"Aye aye, captain!"

-SpongeBob SquarePants is the tenth entry in the Nicktoons series of cartoons, and is easily the most popular and iconic of them all.
-It is about the eponymous sea sponge, who is shaped like a kitchen sponge and is extremely optimistic as well as childish, naïve, yet kind-hearted.
+SpongeBob SquarePants is the tenth entry in the Nicktoons series of cartoons, and is easily the most popular, iconic, and long-running of them all.
+It is about the eponymous sea sponge, who is extremely optimistic as well as childish, naïve, yet kind-hearted.
 He works at the local Krusty Krab fast food restaurant with his greedy boss Eugene Krabs and grumpy coworker Squidward Tentacles.
 He and his dimwitted best bud Patrick Star mistake their neighbor Squidward for a close friend, much to his chagrin.

 Other friends include Gary, SpongeBob's smart pet snail who communicates by meowing like a cat; Pearl, Mr. Krabs' teenage daughter who is a gigantic sperm whale; and Sandy Cheeks, SpongeBob's Texas-accented squirrel friend who lives in an underwater dome and ventures forth wearing a bubble-helmet diving suit.
 The show is in a constant state of underwater bizarreness, frequently using the Rule of Funny (apparently a wood fire is possible underwater as long as you don't point it out).

 The show, first broadcast in 1999, started out as the network's underdog, but eventually proved to be a HUGE success with both kids and adults, quickly dethroning Rugrats as Nick's flagship franchise: kids enjoyed the bright colors and appealing characters, while adults appreciated its quirky writing, wit, and a long list of parental bonuses and Getting Crap Past the Radar.